-Assessment Administration Standards \checkmark E. Test Administration E.1. procedures in the test administration manual.
-E.2. test to be administered.
+Assessment Administration Standards Test Administration E.1.
+The test administrator provides step-by-step verbal instructions to the learners, following the procedures in the test administration manual E.2.
+Learners are administered a placement (Appraisal/Locator) test to determine the appropriate pre- test to be administered.
 A placement test may be omitted under certain circumstances (see policies).
 E.3.
 The placement & pre-test are administered by a staff person other than the classroom instructor, preferably the Intake Assessment Specialist or lead assessors/intake staff.
 (Under certain limited circumstances, a classroom instructor may administer placement and pre-tests.)
 E.4.
 The placement & pre-test are scored by a staff person other than the classroom instructor preferably the Intake Assessment Specialist or lead assessors/intake staff.
 (Under certain limited circumstances, a classroom instructor may administer placement and pre-tests.)
-E.5.
 DLLR pre-test policy is observed: All learners are administered a pre-test.
-E.6.
 DLLR post-test policy is observed: Post-tests may be administered by the classroom instructor.
 Post-tests are administered after a learner has completed from 70-100 hours of instruction.
-Rare exceptions to the minimum of 40 (CASAS) // 40 (TABE 9 and 10, all levels except ASE); 30 (TABE 9 and 10 ASE level); 50 (TABE ClasE) / 60 (BEST) instructional hours prior to post-testing are allowed on a per-learner basis only, and complete documentation of the reason for any exception is maintained at the local level to support the exception.
+Rare exceptions to the minimum of 40 ( CASAS ) // 40 ( TABE 9 and 10 , ABE levels 1-4 )/ 30 ( TABE 9 and 10 ABE levels 5-6 )/ 40 ( TABE CLAS E ) / 60 ( BEST ) instructional hours prior to post- testing are allowed on a per-learner basis only, and complete documentation of the reason for any exception is maintained at the local level to support the exception.
 E.7.
-E.8 .
+E.8.
 An alternate, equivalent form of the test is used for pre- & post-testing (matched pair).
 E.9.
-The test publisher's answer sheet is used or E.10 A locally-developed answer sheet is used.
+The test publisher's answer sheet is used or E.10 • A locally-developed answer sheet is used.
 It has been checked for accuracy and ease of use.
 F. Test Outcomes The results from a matched pair of DLLR required pre-/post-tests are used to determine a learner's entry & update educational functioning levels (EFLs) according to NRS/DLLR definitions.
-If a learner is administered more than one pre-test, the lowest pre-test score determines the learner's entry level and is used as the baseline for determining update level.
-A completed class or student profile is provided to the instructor or completed by the instructor to help guide instruction.
+F.2.
+If a learner is administered more than one pre-test, the lowest pre-test score determines the F.3 . learner's entry level and is used as the baseline for determining update level.
+A completed class or student profile is provided to the instructor or completed by the instructor to F 4 help guide instruction.
 Test results are shared with the learner but actual test items are not reviewed.
 Test answer sheets & scores are kept in the learner's file, which is maintained for a minimum of three years from the date of submission of the fiscal year's annual financial report.
-F.6 .
+F.6.
 Intake and assessment forms and other documents that may contain information such as learners' social security numbers are shredded or otherwise appropriately destroyed after the three year storage time limit.